 Before you're neck deep in a mortgage contract, you should know all the bits and pieces that go along with it and how it all works. 🧩 One important element in the home buying process is a mortgage note. 📃

 What is a mortgage note, and how is it different from a regular mortgage contract? 🤔 Here’s the rundown: what defines a mortgage note, how it can be different for various loan types, and what it will include and look like.

 What is a mortgage note?

 A mortgage note is a document that lays out the terms of the mortgage.
 Think of it like this: a mortgage is a loan contract with real estate property as the secured asset, and the mortgage note is the legal document backing that contract up.
-It’s a type of promissory note for home loans. 🏡
+It’s a type of for home loans. 🏡

 The mortgage lender produces the mortgage note for the borrower during the underwriting process.
 The note lays out loan and repayment terms including conditions for events like foreclosure.